Freehold Borough, New Jersey: Geography

 According to the U.S. Census Bureau, the borough had a total area of 1.93 square miles (5.01 km2), including 1.93 square miles (5.00 km2) of land and <0.01 square miles (<0.01 km2) of water (0.10%).
 It is situated in the heart of Monmouth County and is located approximately 35 mi south of New York City and 50 mi northeast of Philadelphia.
 Freehold is also about 16 mi west of Asbury Park on the Jersey Shore.

 Freehold has an elevation of 174 ft above sea level at its center.

-The borough is completely surrounded by Freehold Township,Regional Location Map, Monmouth County, New Jersey.
-Accessed March 29, 2020. making it part of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.
+The borough is completely surrounded by Freehold Township, making it part of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.